 - A collection of Gower stories presented with new original eye -witness accounts; making history immediate and exciting, this is interwoven with names of old Gower families myths and traditions.
 New interpretations of facts, where does the leper stone in Llanrhidian come from?
 Exploring ideas and theories.
 This is relevant to the history curriculum in school.

-Our first session was entitled Pennard Castle, myth and reality.
+Our first session in 2014 was entitled Pennard Castle, myth and reality.
 We had an introduction at the Gower Heritage Centre and took a field trip to Pennard castle.
 Focusing on the season and month of October we looked at folklore, herbal remedies, and Gower names and recipes for plants.
 At the castle we encouraged individuals; mainly family groups, to re-imagine the valley as it was in the past and we retold the myth of the castle, which included an eye witness account- that tied in with the story and geology of the area.
 After lunch we re-created the experience through poetry and story telling, smaller children made fairy and wizard mobiles out of things collected on the walk.